wbing520/ai-performance-engineering/code/PROFILING_GUIDE.md

 ### Outputs
 - Results are organised under `profiles/<timestamp>/<profiler>/<example>/` with per-run `stdout.log`, `stderr.log`, `command.json`, and profiler artefacts.
 - A session-wide `summary.json` consolidates exit codes, durations, and skip reasons.
+- Use `./clean_profiles.sh` to prune the directory once runs are complete.

+### Profiling-friendly workloads
+Several chapter scripts use reduced tensor sizes or iteration counts so the profiling suite finishes in minutes rather than hours.
+Comments in each script call this out (for example, `ch6/add_sequential.py` notes the smaller `N`).
+These tweaks keep the instructional flow intact while ensuring Nsight and the PyTorch profiler collect data quickly.

 ### Prerequisites
 - Install Python dependencies with `pip install -r code/requirements_latest.txt`.